NUISANCEMC/tutorials/interactive/README.md

 ```
 The low/high variables give the fit range that should be allowed for that parameter.
 The step variable gives the fitter a hint about how large the expected variation should be, but it will re-optimize the step size itself very quickly.
 The state parameter can be "FREE", meaning the parameter is included in the fit, or "FIX" meaning that it is not.

-You can add any number of parameters to the fit, but the more there are, the more complex the computational problem, and the longer the fit will take to converge.
+You can add any number of parameters and samples to the fit, but the more there are, the more complex the computational problem, and the longer the fit will take to converge.
 As such, it's challenging to predict how long a fit will take a priori.

 To run a fit with a desired card file, using the `nuismin` program, instead of the usual `nuiscomp` used so far.